naveenkumarans/UserDetails/README.md

 ## System Architecture

 The User management system employs a layered architecture, separating the backend and frontend components for enhanced maintainability and extensibility.
-The backend, powered by Spring Boot, handles data storage, retrieval, and logic, while the frontend, built with React, provides a user-friendly interface for interacting with the log data.
+The backend, powered by Spring Boot, handles data storage, retrieval, and logic, while the frontend, built with React, provides a user-friendly interface for interacting with the data.

 ---